cloudogu/velero/design/client-side-encryption_design.md

 ## Abstract
 Currently only PersistentVolumes are stored in a Restic/Kopia repository, which means that only they are encrypted and the rest of the backup is not.
-It is desired that the whole backup can be encrypted which overall will lead to better security.
+It is desired that the cluster backup can be encrypted which overall will lead to better security.

 ## Background
 As of today, Velero stores only PersistentVolume data in a Restic/Kopia repository.
-This repository is encrypted while the rest of the backup (Kubernetes and backup metadata) is not.
+This repository is encrypted while the rest of the backup is not.
 Backups should be safe against illegal access and tampering.
 It is therefore desired to have the ability to store this data in an encrypted manner.

 ## Goals
-- Encryption of all the files of a backup with AES.
+- Encryption of the main cluster backup file with AES.
 - Basic configuration of the encryption, e.g. turning it on and off.
+- Changing the encryption key for future backups while still retaining access to older backups.

 ## Non Goals
-- Other ciphers than AES (can be added later)
+- Other ciphers than AES (can be added later).
-- Encrypting the whole backup as a single entity (versus encrypting every file separately)
+- Encrypting the whole backup as a single entity (versus encrypting every file separately).
 - Encrypting only certain files.